NHSDigital/nhs-app-api/docs/Getting-Started.md

 [[_TOC_]]

-## Mac Prerequisites
+## Mac Software installation guide

 * [XCode](https://developer.apple.com/xcode/)

   Install from the link, an Apple Id is required to do so.
+Check with your team first what version they are on - its not good to be too far ahead / behind.

 * [XCode Command Line Tools](https://developer.apple.com/library/archive/technotes/tn2339/_index.html)